 |---|---|

-During the 2021-2022 academic year, University of New England handed out 141 bachelor's degrees in biological & biomedical sciences.
-This is an increase of 24% over the previous year when 114 degrees were handed out.
+During the most recent reporting year, University of New England conferred 141 bachelor’s degrees in biological & biomedical sciences.

 | In State | Out of State | |